Ghini/ghini.desktop/doc/searching.rst

 The Query Builder
 =================

 The Query Builder helps you build complex search queries through a point and click interface.
-To open the Query Builder click the to the left of the search entry or select :menuselection:`Tools-->Query Builder` from the menu.
+To open the Query Builder click the |querybuilder| icon to the left of the search entry or select :menuselection:`Tools-->Query Builder` from the menu.

+.. |querybuilder| image:: querybuilder.png
+   :align: middle
+   :width: 18

 The Query Builder composes a query that will be understood by the Query Search Strategy described above.
 You can use the Query Builder to get a